 We will never sell your personal information.
 We may share your personal information within the Maitland group of companies, with third party service providers to Maitland and regulatory or legal authorities only for the purpose of providing our contracted service(s) to you or as required by regulations or law.

-Maitland operates internationally and has offices and personnel in: United Kingdom, Luxembourg, South Africa, Canada, Cayman Islands, Guernsey, Ireland, Isle of Man, Malta, Mauritius, Monaco, United States of America, and complies with applicable legislation internationally.
-Maitland has internal processes and safeguards in place for the safe transfer of your personal information between Maitland companies within the European Union and in: the Isle of Man, Jersey, Guernsey and Switzerland as those countries have data protection laws that are considered equivalent to those in the European Union (the Isle of Man and Guernsey), and in countries classed as Third Countries by the European Union (United Kingdom, South Africa and Mauritius).
+Maitland operates internationally and has offices and personnel in: United Kingdom, Luxembourg, South Africa, Guernsey, Isle of Man, Malta, Mauritius, Monaco, and complies with applicable legislation internationally.
+Maitland has internal processes and safeguards in place for the safe transfer of your personal information between Maitland companies located in the European Union, countries with data protection laws that are considered equivalent to those in the European Union (the Isle of Man and Guernsey), and in countries classed as Third Countries by the European Union (United Kingdom, South Africa and Mauritius).
 We apply an equivalent standard of protection to your personal information in all of our office locations globally.

 Maitland also uses a number of third parties service providers who may, on occasion or routinely depending on their role, have access to your personal information as set out in section 6 above.
 Maitland has made arrangements with these third party services providers so that your personal information may be moved safely to and from their offices and personnel.